Branching random tessellations with interaction: A thermodynamic view: Introduction

-In the special case when (i) the distribution of lifetimes is exponential with parameter proportional to the mean width of the cells, and (ii) the bicoloured hyperplanes are chosen at random according to the motion-invariant hyperplane measure and some reference measure on the colour space, $(T_{s})_{s\in[0,1]}$ is a coloured STIT tessellation of $\RR^d$ and its distribution is invariant under rigid motions whenever so is the initial random tessellation.
-The coloured STIT tessellations play an important r\^ole in the background of our theory, but our focus is on cell-splitting mechanisms with interaction as described above.
-Different tessellation models with cell interaction, namely Delaunay or Voronoi tessellations of Gibbsian type, are discussed in \cite{BertinBilliotDrouilhet,DereudreDrouilhetGeorgii,DereudreGeorgii}.
+In the special case when (i) the distribution of lifetimes is exponential with parameter proportional to the mean width of the cells, and (ii) the bi-coloured hyperplanes are chosen at random according to the motion-invariant hyperplane measure and some reference measure on the colour space, $(T_{s})_{s\in[0,1]}$ is a coloured STIT tessellation of $\RR^d$ and its distribution is invariant under rigid motions whenever so is the initial random tessellation.
+The coloured STIT tessellations play an important role in the background of our theory, in a way which is conceptually similar to that of the Poisson point processes in the theory of Gibbsian point processes.

+Let us note that the Gibbsian viewpoint, for which the BRTs are considered as interacting branching processes of coloured cells, parallels the Gibbsian treatment of interacting particle systems and interacting diffusions developed in \cite{CattiauxRZ,DaiPra,DaiPraRZ,Deuschel}, for example.
+Let us also mention that different tessellation models with cell interaction, namely Delaunay or Voronoi tessellations of Gibbsian type (which undergo no time evolution), are studied in \cite {BertinBilliotDrouilhet,DereudreDrouilhetGeorgii,DereudreGeorgii}.

-\begin{flushleft} The main results of this paper are the following. \end{flushleft} \begin{list}{--}{ } \item First, we investigate the behaviour of general BRTs, typically denoted by $\bP$.
-Under a condition of local absolute continuity (LAC), we establish the existence of a measure kernel $\Phi$ that captures the behaviour of $\bP$ in two respects.
-On the one hand, it describes the evolution in infinitesimal time by fixing a cell splitting rule.
-On the other hand, it specifies the spatial interdependence of the cells during their overall evolution.
-The latter gives rise to a Gibbsian description of $\bP$, in that $\Phi$ determines the conditional distribution under $\bP$ of the evolution of all cells within any bounded window when the evolution of all other cells is given.
+The main results of this paper are the following. \begin{itemize}[--] \item[--] To begin, we discuss how the intuitive concept of ``cell interaction'' that governs a BRT $\bP$ can be specified by a so-called \emph{division kernel} $\Phi$.
+We show that such a $\Phi$ can equivalently be used in two different ways: either as the collection of instantaneous splitting rates of all cells during their joint time evolution, or in the Gibbsian way, as a means to determine the conditional distribution of the behaviour of all cells within any bounded window when that of all other cells is given.
+A third equivalent use of $\Phi$ involves a Campbell-like formula for the jump intensity measure of $\bP$.
+We show further that a measure kernel $\Phi$ as above exists as soon as $\bP$ satisfies a condition of local absolute continuity (LAC) relative to a STIT model.